What is massage?

 Specific massage may increase superficial circulation, stimulates sebaceous glands and improves skin texture and tone.
 The rise in skin temperature results in improved evaporation of sweat from the surface, and removal of wastes.
 Certain massage techniques can reduce the formation of keloid and scarring in soft tissue.

-Relaxing massage decreases sympathetic nervous system activity and respiratory rate slows.
-Massage of intercostal (ribs) muscles and diaphragm attachments can improve ribcage mobility and the mechanics of breathing.
+Massage therapy decreases sympathetic nervous system activity and respiratory rate slows.
+Massage of intercostal (ribs) muscles and diaphragm attachments and other muscles that aid respiration can improve ribcage mobility and the mechanics of breathing.
 Specific massage techniques on the ribcage can loosen phlegm.
-Combined massage therapy and bodywork (NKT, ID core) can be extremely helpful in restoring intrinsic core function, whos muscles assist respiration.
+Combined massage therapy and bodywork (NKT, ID core functional movement drills) can be extremely helpful in restoring intrinsic core function.

 Relaxing massage decreases sympathetic nervous system activity and improves digestive functioning.
 Specific massage on the abdomen may alleviate constipation mechanically.

-Relaxing massage decreases the sympathetic nervous system function and improves urine output.
+Therapeutic massage therapy decreases the sympathetic nervous system function and improves urine output.

 Massage techniques explained